rday45/flask-web-server/README.md

 	"description":"used to write things on"
 }
 ```
-a successful response should look like this:
+A successful response should look like this:

 ```JSON
 {